Download

 separate channel by a flute.
 This helps the singer

 fit the words to the melody.
-This is a step often
+This step is often

 used by professional coaches; it allows the singer